The “Golden” Years?

 Here in North America, we favour an individualist* society that values individuality and self-governance.
 I recognize that personally I have always strongly related to an individualistic world-view due to my lived experience.
 Anyone that knows me would probably describe me as “fiercely independent”.
 However, that is not to say that I do not value a collectivist world-view: it is something I greatly admire and sometimes feel a sense of yearning that I might have grown up feeling such a strong sense of connection and belonging.

 It has been my experience travelling abroad that non-Western cultures do honour their elderly more than the individualistic norm seen here in North America.
-With families I have met in South East Asia and India, children and young adults referred to me as “Auntie” as a show of respect to elders in general; this is also seen in our First Nations culture.
+With families I have met in South East Asia and India, children and young adults referred to me as “Auntie” as a show of respect to elders in general; this is also seen in Canada’s First Nations culture.
 As my parents aged, their needs increased and they each required (differing) supportive living environments.
 I found most of the senior residents at both my mother’s and my father’s facilities to be overwhelmingly Caucasian.
 I found this worthy of exploration.
 As a result, I have spent a considerable amount of time researching the well-being of seniors.
 What we know from the research, is that the most important determent of health and longevity is social connection.
 In a longitudinal study of 7,000 men and women commencing in 1965 it was determined that people who are disconnected from others are roughly three times more likely to exhibit signs of depression, physical ailments, and die sooner than those who expressed having satisfying relationships with family, friends, and their community (and to think we have been privy to this information for decades and loneliness continues to be an epidemic for seniors ☹).
 Interestingly, even those individuals who engage in unhealthy lifestyles such as smoking, poor diet, and lack of exercise who were socially connected exhibited greater overall health than those who were socially isolated.